lucasjinreal/nosmpl/readme.md

 ## Examples

-Some pipelines build with SMPL2 support.
+Some pipelines build with `nosmpl` support.